radical-cybertools/MTMS/README.md

 ## The core library

-This is the generic Multi-Task Multi-Stage library
+This is the generic Multi-Task Multi-Stage library.
+The minimal structure of the API and its usage is displayed below.

 ```python
 from radical.ensemblemd import mtms